You may think you know the Rules of the Road, but who among us hasn't been yelled at by someone with a different understanding of these Rules?

 Wouldn't you like to be right?
 Better still, wouldn't you want to feel safer on the road knowing that more people understood the Rules of the Road?
 Washington Bike Law wants to help.

 Truth be told, people who yell at bicyclists for perceived legal violations are unlikely to be persuaded by a card stuck in your bike's spokes.
-But Washington Bike Law's Spoke Cards also have citations to the Seattle Municipal Code (SMC) and the Revised Code of Washington (RCW).
+But Washington Bike Law's Spoke Cards also have citations to applicable laws in the Seattle Municipal Code (SMC) and the Revised Code of Washington (RCW).

-How can you convince a yeller that what you says is the law really is the law?
-Encourage them to Google it.
+How can you convince a yeller that what you say is the law really is the law?
+Perhaps you can encourage them to Google it.
 How many yellers had their phones in their hands anyway?

 The hard part is communicating with a guy in a hermetically sealed box who just lowered his electric window to yell at you.
 "Excuse me sir," you might begin, "I understand that you believe that I've done something illegal, but I..."
 Perhaps his window raises, or he just speeds off.